Dylan Littlehales: Canoeing

 In 2016, he was the gold medallist at the Australian Championships in Perth, Western Australia and Oceania Championships in the Men's 200 m KL3.
 At the 2016 ICF Paracanoe World Championships in Duisburg, Germany, he finished second in the Men's 200 m KL3 B Final.
 This qualified Australia a 2016 Rio Paralympics quota spot.
 At the Rio Paralympics, at the age of seventeen, he finished sixth in the Men's KL3 semi-final and did not qualify for the final.

 In November 2016, he was awarded Australian Canoeing Junior Canoeist of the Year.

 At the 2017 ICF Canoe Sprint World Championships, Račice, Czech Republic, he finished fifth in the Men's KL3 200m.
 At the 2018 ICF Canoe Sprint World Championships, Montemor-o-Velho, Portugal, he again finished fifth in the Men's KL3 200m.

 At the 2019 ICF Canoe Sprint World Championships, Szeged, Hungary, he finished fourth in the Men's KL3 200m.

 At the 2020 Summer Paralympics, Littlehales finished fourth in the Men's Men's KL3 200m.
 He came second in his Heat and won his Semi-Final.
 He could not better his Semi-Final time of 40.234.
 If he had he would have won the Gold medal.

-Littlehales won his first international medal by winning the bronze medal in the Men's KL3 200m at the 2022 ICF Canoe Sprint World Championships.
+Littlehales won his first international medal by winning the bronze medal in the Men's KL3 200m at the 2022 ICF Canoe Sprint World Championships and followed it up with the gold medal at the 2022 ICF Canoe Sprint World Championships.

+He has been selected to compete at the 2024 Summer Paralympics in Paris, France.
+In the lead up to the Paralympics, Littlehales won a silver medal at the 2024 ICF World Para Canoe Championships in Szeged, Hungary.

+He won a bronxe medal in the KL3 at the 2025 ICF Canoe Sprint World Championships in Milan.

-Littlehales is coached by Paul Hutchinson, David Birt and Shaun Caven and is a member of the Avoca Kayak Club.
+Littlehales was coached by Paul Hutchinson, David Birt and Shaun Caven and a member of the Avoca Kayak Club.
 He models his kayaking technique on two Australian kayakers - Lachlan Tame and Rob McIntyre.
+In 2025, he is coached by Anna Wood on the Gold Coast.

 He also swims for the Gosford Stingrays Swim Club.